Flying Horses Carousel

 Hours of Operation

-The first weekend of March - the last weekend in October
+First weekend of March - Last weekend in October

-Monday - Friday by reservation only; 10am-4pm, last scheduled reservation at 3 pm for a minimum of $40.00/hour to reserve carousel, or $1 per person exceeding 40 people for the hour
+Monday - Friday 10 am - 4 pm, last scheduled reservation at 3 pm for a minimum of $40.00/hour to reserve carousel, or $1 per person exceeding 40 people for the hour

 Children under 12 may ride hobby horses.
 Riders 12 and older may stand by the horses or ride on the gondolas.